As we approach perimenopause and menopause, we’re juggling a lot!

 Eat more of: vegetables, seafood, olive oil, legumes and low sugar fruits (raspberries, strawberries, blackberries, kiwis, and watermelon)

-Eat less of: whole grains, high sugar fruits, and red wine (and because it can disrupt sleep, consider eliminating red wine altogether)
+Eat less of: whole grains, high sugar fruits, and all alcohol (and because it can disrupt sleep, consider eliminating red wine and sugary mixed drinks altogether)